AdGuard Review 2025: Can This App Block It All?

 Bonus features

 If you want more than just an ad blocker, AdGuard has its own VPN and a cloud-based DNS service.
-These services can also be bundled at a discounted price.
 The DNS service is also great for parents because you can schedule screen time for your kids and block undesired content.

 AdGuard test results